As Sanders fights for a California primary season finale, activists look ahead.

 All of these movement-focused activists that AlterNet met, spoke to or emailed in the past week after attending several of Sanders’ events were in their 20s or 30s.
 It is remarkable that the Sanders campaign has become an epicenter for so many people who are dedicated to recasting the structures that underlie the political system.
 It may well be that Sanders will win California on the same day that Hillary Clinton wins in New Jersey and declares herself the nominee.
 But even if that happens, Sanders will head to the Democratic National Convention in Philadelphia with many more delegates than any Democratic challenger in a generation—far more than Jerry Brown in 1992 and Jesse Jackson in 1986.

-In contrast to these youthful enterprises on the campaign trail, the steering committee of the United Progressive Party and its 12,000 members nationwide have been working for years on various progressive campaigns.
+United Progressive Party and its 12,000 members nationwide have been working for years on various progressive campaigns.
 They say they are quietly laying the legal and organizational foundation to launch a new national party that can be a non-dogmatic big tent that can quickly emerge after Philadelphia.
 Founder Justin Renquist, 50, said it appears that Sanders’ bid to reshape the Democratic Party from the inside doesn’t look like it is going to work, as evidenced by the growing demands from party stalwarts backing Hillary Clinton to stop campaigning now.

 Renquist said UPP has to respect the voters who haven’t cast ballots in primaries yet and the Sanders campaign’s effort to finish the nominating season, which means waiting until after Philadelphia to step forward.
 He says they have hundreds and hundreds of volunteers ready to create chapters in many states.
 But beyond those nuts and bolts, he paints an intriguing picture of the need for a broad and inclusive new progressive party to emerge.
 In sum, he believes the Democrats would never let Sanders and his wing take over the party.